sagiadinos/garlic-player/README.md

  - MacOS M1: Big Sur (via Rosetta 2)
  - iOS 14.4.2 (experimental)

-For Android and iOS player-c2qml is needed, cause QtMultimedia-Widgets are not supported.
+For Android and iOS player-c2qml is needed, cause only QML Multimedia is supported on this operating systems.

 *garlic.sh [options] SMIL_INDEX*